 Also, your body holds the energy of memories: both recent and ancient.
 It is a scrapbook of moments: mundane, beautiful, and difficult ones.
 Breath work is a tool you can use to climb into the body to start grounding, shifting, clearing, and healing from the inside out.

-Many of my clients have started sleeping better, felt more lucid, light, loveable, and connected with their world, and generally more “here” since they made breath work part of their daily lives.
+Many of my clients have started sleeping better, felt more lucid, light, lovable, and connected with their world, and generally more “here” since they made breathwork part of their daily lives.

 Ready to give it a try?

 Slow breathing is healthy breathing; it’s also prayer-like.
 Research done on ancient religious texts and meditative chants from African, Hawaiian, Native American, Buddhist, Taoist, and Christian traditions share a fascinating similarity — they all lead the person doing the chanting/praying/reading to settle into an almost identical rhythm of breathing: 6 rounds of breath per minute.

 Breathing this slowly increases blood flow to the brain, and systems within the body (heart, nervous system, and circulation) sync into coordination, increasing the openness of the body and mind.
 Resonance breath work can also send you back to sleep if you wake up during the night.

 Trust me, you don’t need to be religious to benefit from Resonance breathing.

 Inhale for 5 seconds, then exhale for 5 seconds.
 This rhythm will slow you breathing down to 6 rounds of breath per minute.

 Repeat for 5-10 minutes.

 This is my all-time favorite pattern for creating a protective bubble around the body.